Northern U.S. could see dazzling aurora Wednesday night

 “Because these two have merged together or are merging together, that’s often an indication that the CME will be a bit stronger.
 It’s more stuff coming,” said Alex Young, a solar astrophysicist at the NASA Goddard Space Flight Center.
 “Also, it means that there’s a better chance that the magnetic field will disturb the Earth’s magnetic field.”

-Young said this CME activity was also accompanied a “solar tsunami” (also known as an EIT wave, so named for its discovery using the EUV Imaging Telescope), a shock wave that typically indicates an energetic CME.
+Young said this CME activity was also accompanied by a “solar tsunami” (also known as an EIT wave, so named for its discovery using the EUV Imaging Telescope), a shock wave that typically indicates an energetic CME.
 Satellite data show the shock wave propagating across the sun.

 Sunspot AR2975 erupted on March 28th, producing a major M4-class solar flare.
 The blast propelled a 'solar tsunami' through the sun's atmosphere.
 You can see it rippling away from the blast site in this movie from the © @NASA' SDO.
 1/ pic.twitter.com/OkzIwKmnO4— Erika (@_AstroErika) March 29, 2022